 For iOS and Android apps, Performance Monitoring automatically collects a trace for each screen in your app called a screen rendering trace.
 Each screen rendering trace collects the following metrics:

-Slow rendering frames — A metric that measures the percentage of frames that were frozen for a specific screen
+Slow rendering frames — A metric that measures the percentage of frames that were slow to render for a specific screen

-Frozen frames — A metric that measures the percentage of frames that were slow to render for a specific screen
+Frozen frames — A metric that measures the percentage of frames that were frozen for a specific screen

 View data from these traces in the On device tab of the Firebase console (learn more later on this page).